decyphertek-io/agent-store/README.md

 # agent-store
-A collection of Agent personalities.
+A collection of Agent personalities that work with Decyphertek AI.

 # LangChain based Agent Store